digital-craftsman-de/cqs-routing/UPGRADE.md

 ### Moved validation from `RoutePaylaod` to `RouteParameters` and removed `RoutePayload::generate`

 Using the `RouteBuilder` is now **highly recommended**.
+There is no breaking change if you're already using it.

 When not using it, you have to replace your usages of `RoutePayload::generate` (which has been removed) with `RoutePayload::generatePayloadFromRouteParameters`.

 Before: